 Direct / Deferred Loan Program

-- Available only to applicants have been denied a home improvement loan by a lender
+- Available only to applicants who have been denied a home improvement loan by a lender

 - Property can have 1-4 living units but the homeowner must live on the property